Smart toothbrushes are very much a thing and this is Colgate’s answer.

 Technically, there is only 1 Colgate Connect E1 Smart toothbrush.

-Colgate do not produce versions in different colors, with different box contents or features, at the time of writing at least.
+Colgate does not produce versions in different colors, with different box contents or features, at the time of writing at least.

 However, the E1 is made in partnership with Kolibree.